alexsomersetdesign/shopping-app-laravel/README.md

 - npm install
 - cp .env.example .env

-Please now add credentials to .env and then run the following commands
+Please now add credentials to .env for database and mail and then run the following commands

 - php artisan key:generate
 - php artisan config:clear